 Example: Rotherham v Cardiff City postponed one hour before kick-off as snow makes pitch unplayable (Wales Online January 2 2021)

-Find more football phrases by visiting our huge glossary page, where you can find hundreds of words, phrases and cliches connected to the world of football.
+Find A more football phrases by visiting our huge glossary page, where you can find hundreds of words, phrases and cliches connected to the world of football.
 If there is a phrase you need explaining send us a comment or email and we will try to explain it for you.

-Learn English Through Football
+Learn English Through Football Podcast

-Learn English Through Football
+Learn English Through Football Podcast

 Hosted by